 Duration and Exercise Price.
-The Series B Warrants offered hereby will entitle the holders thereof to purchase up to an aggregate of additional shares of common stock and an aggregate of after the date of issuance.
+The Series B Warrants offered hereby will entitle the holders thereof to purchase up to an aggregate of 9,000,000 additional shares of common stock and an aggregate of 6,750,000 Series A Warrants, at an initial exercise price per share of \$ per share, commencing immediately on the date of issuance and will expire 90 trading days after the date of issuance.
 The Series B Warrants will be issued separately from the common stock included in the units, and may be transferred separately immediately thereafter.
-If the Series B Warrants described below are exercised in full, we will issue additional shares of Common Stock and Series A Warrants to purchase up to an aggregate of shares of our common stock.